LindaOjo/Lindaojo.com/content/blog/articles/How-to-start-your-programming-journey.md

 Do you comprehend concepts better when you read?
 Then try Codecademy or freeCodeCamp.
 Are you better with explanatory videos? check out courses on platforms like Udacity and Udemy.
 You don’t have to learn strictly by one of the methods mentioned above, just figure out what works for you.

-Here is a link to check out for top programming learning platforms.
+<a class="link" href="https://www.developerdrive.com/best-places-learn-how-to-code/" target="_blank">Check out top programming learning platforms.</a>

 <h3>Keep Coding!</h3>